 NOTE: We are no longer accepting applications for Spring.
-The application for Summer/Fall 2018 (July-December), we will begin accepting applications on March 30, 2018.
+If you'd like to apply for Summer/Fall 2018 (July-December), we will begin accepting applications on March 30, 2018.
 This page will be updated on that date.
 Thanks!

 Are you a college student obsessed with fashion?
 Love to write?
 Want to have your writing read by millions of college students?
 Looking for fun work experience doing something you love?

 If so, College Fashion is currently accepting applications for Spring 2018 (January through June).